 In Plan Tucson, the area identified here as the Oracle Center is part of the "Mixed-Use Centers" Future Growth Scenario Building Block.
-(See Section III.B. forAppendix, "Existing Land Use Plans & Policies," for more information on Plan Tucson and the Building Blocks.) -more information on Plan Tucson and the Building Blocks.)
+(See Appendix for more information on Plan Tucson..)

-There is one neighborhood-Neighborhood plan Plan relevant to the Oracle Center: the The Unit 6 Neighborhood Plan.
+There is one Neighborhood Plan relevant to the Oracle Center: the Unit 6 Neighborhood Plan.
 This plan, which covers the southwest corner of the Oracle Center, designates parcels as "Industrial" and "Low Medium Intensity Commercial."
-The Unit 6 Neighborhood Plan does not provide definitions of land use designations, but it-they could be interpreted as C-1 or C-2 designations.
+The Unit 6 Neighborhood Plan does not provide definitions of land use designations, but they could be interpreted as C-1 or C-2.